Autistic burnout 5 years recovery - what actually helped slightly

 I'm Omari, a 23-year-old autistic adult who's been managing chronic burnout for 5+ years while working warehouse shifts.

 This is why I built Spoons.
 To see the patterns.
 To manage what's manageable.
-And to survive environments that won't accommodate me.
+And to manage environments that won't accommodate me.

 Launching April 2026. getspoons.app - One email when it's ready.
 No spam.